-e) Site measurement verified by the Assessor identifying the rated premises.
+Topic Requirements Documentation 10.3.1 Site Section 4.3 Required information GLAR The Assessor must retain evidence of validation of the GLAR of retail stores, to the Measurement Standard for Retail Store Area.
+Documentation examples Documentation that can be used as evidence includes the following: a) Surveys. b) Leases (including information about the measurement standard or equivalent). c) Other third-party documentation. d) Direct measurement from drawings, plans or prints (to-scale). e) Site measurement verified by the Assessor identifying the rated premises.
 All of the documentation listed above must be made to/based on the Measurement Standard for Retail Store Area.
-10.2.2 4.4 Required information Rated area exclusion Assessors must retain evidence that the area exclusion has been correctly calculated and verified.
-For an excluded area, the following is required: Written information and/or Assessor 's notes relating to the usage of the space. b) The grounds for their exclusion from the rated area calculation. c) Documentation regarding the area to be excluded from rated area calculation.
-(See Chapter 10.2.1 for documentation examples.)
+10.3.2 Rated Section 4.4 Required information area exclusion The Assessor must retain evidence that the area exclusion has been correctly calculated and verified.
+For an excluded area, the following is required: Written information and/or Assessor 's notes relating to the usage of the space. b) The grounds for their exclusion from the rated area calculation.

+excluded from rated area calculation.
+(See Section 10.3.1 for documentation examples --

-10.3 Documentation required for Chapter 5: Retail category
+10.4 Documentation required for Chapter 5: Retail category

-Topic Source Documentation
+Topic Requirements Documentation

-10.3.1 Retail Chapter 5 Required information

-category Assessors must retain evidence that shows how the retail category was determined.
+10.4.1 Retail Chapter 5 Required information The Assessor must retain evidence that shows how the retail category was determined.

+category

 Documentation examples

-Documentation that can be used as evidence includes:
+Documentation that can be used as evidence includes the following:

 a) Site photos.

 b) Video recordings.

-Assessor site notes, including the proportion of rated area allocated to each retail category, and other relevant documentation.
+c) Assessor site notes, including the proportion of rated area allocated to each retail category, and other relevant documentation.

-10.4 Documentation required for Chapter 6: Location type
+10.5 Documentation required for Chapter 6: Location type